Nursery Opening Hours

 After being closed for many months due to Covid-19 restrictions we are happy to announce that our trusted volunteers have returned to tend to the needs of our many native seedlings.

-We have a COVID safe plan in place and we will be reopening up to the public from Tuesday October 27th.
-You will be able to come in and pick native plants to create your Waterwise habitat garden.
+We have a COVID safe plan in place and open to the public.
+You are to come in and pick native plants to create your Waterwise habitat garden.

 About the Nursery

-The Wollondilly Community Nursery grows a variety of native plants, from grasses and groundcovers to shrubs, vines and shade trees.
+The Robin Davies Wollondilly Community Nursery grows a variety of native plants, from grasses and groundcovers to shrubs, vines and shade trees.

 The Nursery is home to the Wollondilly Regenerators and Propagators (WRAP).
 WRAP is open to anyone to join and meets every Tuesday and Thursday at the Nursery for a productive days work and a chat.